zoza0503/challenge/Tests.md

 Input correct email and confirm after click on Register button that 8 fields have validations

 Do a correct registration and confirm SignOut button is displayed

+# Third Task - Verify products number displayed

+Scenario:

+Find all containers, find all product images, and confirm that they are 7 each